nseepana/screener-docs/annual_pl/other_income_preceding_year.md

-# Other income preceding year
+# Other income preceding year [Other Inc Prev Ann]
 Other Income as per preceding annual results.

 ### Formula